IamfromSpace/arrd/README.md

 Tests are run using [Google Test](https://github.com/google/googletest).
 This library needs to be downloaded and built, and then added to your default include/lib locations.
 Please check their readme for details.

 Once that is complete, you can run `make test` from this root directory to run all tests.

+###Running Perf
+This library has some performance tests to guide design decisions.
+To run these, you'll need [hayai](https://github.com/nickbruun/hayai).
+Currently this assumes you have the source code in a peer folder to arrd.
+With that project built (you can do this via cmake, see hayai's README), you can run the performance tests via `make perf`.